 Being mindful of our habits can help us better understand the reasons we procrastinate and that, in turn, can make it easier for us to deal with procrastination.
 The more we practice this skill, the easier it will be for us to apply it in the moments we notice our tendency to procrastinate.

 How do you deal with procrastination?
-What works for you?
+What works best for you?
 Leave a comment below!

 If you enjoyed this post, I’d be very grateful if you’d send it by email to a friend or share it on Facebook, Twitter, or Pinterest.
 Thank you!